 #1.
 Penguins (BBC)

+Why was it such a big hit though?
 That’s because we all have a deeply ingrained belief that penguins can’t fly.
-That’s like a law of nature, a fact that can never be changed.
-Or so we thought.
-And hence when we had that belief broken (even momentarily), a pillar that bounded our reality was crushed, and it resulted in a wild reaction inside us.
-Laughter, shock or amazement — these are defense mechanisms at work as we try to comprehend what just happened before us.
+It’s sort of like a “law” that can’t be broken.
+Hence when we had that belief broken, albeit momentarily, something cracked in our mental reality that then resulted in a wild reaction.
+Laughter, shock or amazement — these are our defense mechanisms at work as we try to comprehend what just happened.

 #2.
 Every Good Thing in Life (Cheers Beer, Thailand)